 Filmed during the Spring of 1928, the opening scene of 'Should Married Men Go Home?' is one in contrast to reality.
-Here we see a picture of domestic bliss, as Ollie and his wife (played by Kay Deslys, returning for a second film in a row) sit cuddling on the sofa, yet behind closed doors… Continue reading 23.
+Here we see a picture of domestic bliss, as Ollie and his wife (played by Kay Deslys, returning for the second film in a row) sit cuddling on the sofa, yet behind closed doors,… Continue reading 23.
 Should Married Men Go Home?
 (1928)

 At LAST!!
 As enjoyable as the first eight films were, this looks and feels like a proper Laurel & Hardy film!
 It's funny really that when you've watched the first films from the Lucky Dog forward to this point (and of course being teased in Duck Soup), and you then watch 'Do Detectives Think?' it's… Continue reading 10.
 Do Detectives Think?
 (1927)

 Welcome to the official home of The Laurel & Hardy Blog.
 The place to discover all you need to know about the films of Stan Laurel and Oliver Hardy.
 Each month I publish a new blog discussing a film in the Laurel and Hardy chronology.
 You can share your thoughts, ideas and love for the… Continue reading There’s everything from soup to nuts folks; Come and get it!